Syncrossus berdmorei – Blyth’s Loach

 Syncrossus berdmorei is found in Vietnam, Thailand, Cambodia and North-East India.

-This Botia must be kept in a large tank of at least one and a half meters.
-Make sure that the inmates are not too small, because this fish is very intolerant of other fish.
+This Loach must be kept in a large tank of at least one and a half meters.
+Make sure that the tankmates are not too small, because this fish is very intolerant of other fish.
 It is quite aggressive towards other species.
-However, this Botia can be kept together with conspecifics.
+However, this Loach can be kept together with conspecifics.
 As long as there are enough hiding places, this will be fine.
-Keep in mind that you form a school of at least 5 animals.
+Keep in mind that you form a school of at least 5 specimens but preferably more.
 In this way, any aggression is distributed over the group and a natural hierarchy is created.

 You can provide shelters using half coconuts, stones or, for example, driftwood.
 This fish is actually always active at night and will therefore hide during the day between the plants and in the hiding places.

 Because this fish likes to hide during the day, it is necessary that sufficient hiding places are available.
-This can be done by means of the above means, but a lot of plants also help.
-Make sure that these plants are well established because this Botia likes to dig into the soil in search of food.
+This can be done by means of the above means, but a lot of planting also helps.
+Make sure that these plants are well established because this Loach likes to dig into the soil in search of food.
 Because Blyth’s Loach likes to go through the soil with its barbels, a sandy bottom is required.
 When you use a gravel bottom, these threads wear off quickly, which causes a nuisance for the fish.

 Blyth’s Loach is quite a picky eater.
-It accepts large live food the best, but frozen food is also accepted.
-Young and small fish are also eaten.
+It will usually accept large live food, but frozen food can also be accepted.
+They also feed on young fish.

 Captive breeding in the aquarium has so far not been successful.